cjneely10/BioMetaDB/README.md

 #### Data file integrity

-- **BioMetadatabase** uses .tsv files to generate names and data types of columns in the RdatabaseMS tables.
+- **BioMetaDB** uses .tsv files to generate names and data types of columns in the RdatabaseMS tables.
 - Before running this software, ensure that data file column names are adequately formatted, with no trailing `\n` or `\t` in the file.
     - Columns named `Column.1` and `column_1` will both override to `column_1`.
 - Data types are automatically predicted based on a randomly selected value within the column.
     - Ensure that all values in a given column store the same kind of data (e.g. Integer, Float, VARCHAR, etc).
-- **BioMetadatabase** matches names of data files (e.g. file_1.fasta) to record ids in the .tsv files, so make sure that they match.
+- **BioMetaDB** matches names of data files (e.g. file_1.fasta) to record ids in the .tsv files, so make sure that they match.

 #### Modifiying project structure or source code

-- **BioMetadatabase** relies on the integrity of this file system that it creates when `dbdm INIT` is first called.
+- **BioMetaDB** relies on the integrity of this file system that it creates when `dbdm INIT` is first called.
 It is ill-advised to manually delete files or records from the database or project, respectively.
 Updating records using `table.save()` is the preferred method for updating database table values within code, but records themselves should only be removed using `dbdm DELETE`
 - Certain portions of the source code can be modified to better fit a user's needs.
-    - `BioMetadatabase/Models/functions.py` holds the class `databaseUserClass`, which is the parent class of all database objects generated using `get_table()`.
+    - `BioMetaDB/Models/functions.py` holds the class `databaseUserClass`, which is the parent class of all database objects generated using `get_table()`.
 Any additional functions added to this class will be available to your records.
-    - `BioMetadatabase/DataStructures/record_list.pyx` holds the class `RecordList`, which is a simple container class for handling database records.
+    - `BioMetaDB/DataStructures/record_list.pyx` holds the class `RecordList`, which is a simple container class for handling database records.
 Currently, this class functions as a quasi-dictionary-and-list data structure.

 ## dbdm